tonethar/IGME-330-Master/notes/HW-wc-1.md

   // #6 - a helper method (could be named anything) to display the values of the attributes render(){

-  }
+    // update the DOM in some way based on the value of the attributes }

 } // end class